Category: Climate Change

 ICTs and Emissions – IV

 Environmental Footprints As previously mentioned, data centers (DCs) depend not only on energy consumption but also require plenty of water for survival, just like humans.
-We thus have increasing competition for a critical resource, especially when droughts and wildfires are increasing.
+We thus have increasing competition for a critical resource, significantly when droughts and wildfires are increasing.
 Not surprisingly, the availability of adequate and nearby water resources is one of the…

 ICTs and Emissions – III